oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/MinerAddresses.md

 This code defines a case class called `MinerAddresses` which is used to represent a list of addresses that belong to a miner in the Oxyg3nium blockchain network.
 The `MinerAddresses` class takes in a parameter called `addresses` which is an `AVector` of `Address.Asset` objects.

-The `Address` class is imported from the `org.alephium.protocol.model` package, which is a part of the Oxyg3nium blockchain protocol implementation.
-The `AVector` class is imported from the `org.alephium.util` package, which is a collection of utility classes used throughout the Oxyg3nium project.
+The `Address` class is imported from the `org.oxyg3nium.protocol.model` package, which is a part of the Oxyg3nium blockchain protocol implementation.
+The `AVector` class is imported from the `org.oxyg3nium.util` package, which is a collection of utility classes used throughout the Oxyg3nium project.

 This code is a part of the Oxyg3nium API model, which is a set of classes used to represent data structures used in the Oxyg3nium blockchain network.
 The `MinerAddresses` class is used to represent a list of addresses that belong to a miner, which is an important concept in the Oxyg3nium network.